 - Make sure to consider our supported formats.

 In the Google News Publisher Center:

-Under “Percentage of ads managed by Google,” change the percentage to a number up to 100.
+- Under “Percentage of ads managed by Google,” change the percentage to a number of up to

-Important: You cannot change your percentage to go below the Google-managed ads percentage stated in your agreement.
+- Important: You cannot change your percentage to go below the Google-managed ads percentage, as your agreement states.

-Under “Select your Google Ad Manager account,” select the account you’d like to use.
+- Under “Select your Google Ad Manager account,” select the account you want to use.

-Tip: If you don’t already have an Ad Manager account, you can create one.
+- Tip: If you don’t have an Ad Manager account, you can create one.